x3dom/pipeline/README.rst

 log stream.
 The Procfile can also be use to deploy modelconvert to cloud services that support the Procfile protocol.

-If you do not want to use `Foreman`_ in development, you need to start the services manually on seperate terminals or in screen/tmux sessions.
+If you do not want to use `Foreman`_ in development, no problem, you need to start the services manually on seperate terminals or in screen/tmux sessions.